 Sulbutiamine is made up of two vitamin B1 molecules attached together, which could explain its effect on memory.
 Vitamin B1 plays an essential role in acetylcholine synthesis in your brain.
 In fact, it’s the only vitamin that regulates acetylcholine levels, keeping them from getting too low or too high.
 [R]

-It’s a substance found throughout your nervous system, that acts as a neurotransmitter.
+Acetylcholine is a substance found throughout your nervous system, that acts as a neurotransmitter.
 Your brain uses most of its acetylcholine to control your muscles, which could explain why taking sulbutiamine helps so much with fatigue.
 But acetylcholine also plays a key part in memory; it helps you consolidate new memories and remember old ones.”
 [R]

 Sulbutiamine is a molecule which is two Thiamine (B1) molecules linking together, similar to how Pyritinol is two Pyridoxine (B6) molecules link together.